Vita & Contact

 Books

-Early Shakespeare Authorship Doubts (2019) (see 2017 preview lecture)
+Early Shakespeare Authorship Doubts (2019) (see 2017 preview lecture and 2020 follow-up lecture)

-Legal Editorial Work
+Editorial Work

 Faculty Editor, Thomas Jefferson School of Law Research Paper Series, Legal Scholarship Network, Social Science Research Network (SSRN) (2007–16) (Vols.
 9–18) (managed and edited online postings of scholarly papers by more than two dozen faculty colleagues)

-Articles
+Leading Articles

 “Nationalizing the Bill of Rights: Revisiting the Original Understanding of the Fourteenth Amendment in 1866–67,” 68 Ohio State Law Journal 1509 (2007) (SSRN), cited by U.S. Supreme Court in McDonald v.
 Chicago, 561 U.S. 742, 763 n.
 10, 829 n.
 10, 830 n.
 12, 841 (2010) (opinion of the Court, concurring opinion, and numerous briefs on both sides), and in Timbs v.
 Indiana, 139 S. Ct.
 682, 691 (2019) (concurring opinion in unanimous decision) (see news release)

-“Federal Labor Law, Indian Sovereignty, and the Canons of Construction,” 86 Oregon Law Review 413 (2007) (SSRN), cited in Cohen’s Handbook of Federal Indian Law (leading treatise in the field), 2012 ed. § 2.03, p.
+“Federal Labor Law, Indian Sovereignty, and the Canons of Construction,” 86 Oregon Law Review 413 (2007) (SSRN), cited in Cohen’s Handbook of Federal Indian Law (the leading treatise in the field of American Indian Law), 2012 ed. § 2.03, p.
 123 n.
-2, and 2024 ed. (forthcoming) (influencing revisions of § 2.03, “Federal Laws of General Applicability,” a key part of Chapter 2, “Principles of Interpretation”)
+2, and 2024 ed. § 3.02, p.
+164 n.
+2 (influencing 2012 and 2024 revisions of section on “Federal Laws of General Applicability” in what is now chapter 3, “Principles of Interpretation”)

 Additional Articles (in reverse chronological order)